RSamaium/signe/packages/di/readme.md

   }
 ];

-// Provide the service
+// Register the services
-provide(context, providers);
+await injector(context, providers);

 // Inject and use the service
 const userService = inject(context, UserService);